PrefectHQ/prefect/docs/contributing/imports.md

 ### Importing to run side-effects

-Another use-case for importing submodules is perform global side-effects that occur when they are imported.
+Another use case for importing submodules is perform global side-effects that occur when they are imported.

 Often, global side-effects on import are a dangerous pattern.
 Avoid them if feasible.